 In December 2016, the Company completed the acquisition of FranceCars for approximately \$45 million, net of acquired cash.
 The investment enabled the Company to expand its footprint with a leading provider of vehicle rental services in France.
 The excess of the purchase price over preliminary fair value of net assets acquired was allocated to goodwill, which was assigned to the Company's International reportable segment.
-In connection with this acquisition, approximately \$22 million was recorded in goodwill, \$6 million was recorded in customer relationships, and \$9 million related to trademarks was recorded in other intangibles.
+In connection with this acquisition, approximately \$22 million was recorded in goodwill, and other intangibles of \$6 million related to customer relationships and \$9 million related to trademarks were recorded.
 The customer relationships and trademarks are being amortized over a weighted average useful life of approximately eight years.
 The goodwill is not deductible for tax purposes.
 Differences between the preliminary allocation of purchase price and the final allocation were not material for FranceCars.